opposablebrain/remarkableOCRsync/README.md

     ControlPath none
     Hostname 10.11.99.1
     ```
-## Notebook UUIDs
+## Notebook Selection
-Each reMarkable notebook is identified by a hexadecimal UUID.
-You need to find the UUIDs of the notebooks you want synced.
-One way to do that:

-*  `ssh remarkable`
-*  `ln -s ~/.local/share/remarkable/xochitl ~/content` <- for convenience
-*  `cd content`
-*  `grep [notebook_name] *.metadata|cut -f1 -d '.'` <- start here, then look at the metadata file to confirm

-Back on the mainland, add the notebook hashes to `notebooks.conf`, one per line, like so:
+Enter the names of the notebooks you want to sync, exactly as shown on the device, in `notebooks.conf`.
+Make sure you **add a newline at the end of the file** or the last notebook won't be processed.
+Example:
     ```
-    abcdef28-b5f0-4866-a35a-1257d7abcdef
-    abcdef78-76e5-4236-a3db-5140ecabcdef
+    Quick sheets
+    My Other Notebook
+    Work Notes
+        ‎‎
     ```

-## Optional
-Check the config variables at top of `rmocrsync.sh` and try not to break anything.

 [2]: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config "AWS CLI Setup"